miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 recovering over 25 years later.
 Ick!

 Even acknowledgement that I was the one that architected the financial turnaround wasn't enough to keep me there.
-There was no amount of money I could make staying there to make it worth it.
-Even the righteous and the vindicated can die from poisoned waters.
+No amount of money could make it worth it.
+The effort I put in is on the level that company founders put in, and all I got was lousy validation of everything I was saying.
+But even the righteous and the vindicated can die from poisoned waters.
 And it wasn't long after that when I took an opportunity that came up in New York City.

 That dude, Claw, was the first and last of a truly pure archetype I've ever encountered, the classic gatekeeper type mentioned above.
 While he wasn't as